bitrequest/bitrequest.github.io/docs/SECURITY.md

 understand:

-- **Seed storage.** A wallet seed created in the app is stored on the user's device, encrypted.
-An optional PIN protects it.
-The PIN is a convenience gate intended to deter casual access to a device or a stray backup file; it is **not** a substitute for full-disk encryption or a hardware wallet and should not be relied on to protect large balances.
+- **Seed storage.** A wallet seed created in the app is stored on the user's device, encrypted under a key derived from the user's PIN; a PIN must be set before a seed can be stored.
+The PIN is a convenience gate intended to deter casual access to a device or a stray copy of its data; it is **not** a substitute for full-disk encryption or a hardware wallet and should not be relied on to protect large balances.
 Bitrequest is intended for point-of-sale use with modest balances.
 For significant holdings, use a dedicated hardware wallet.
-- **Backups.** The encrypted seed is only included in a backup if the user explicitly confirms it.
-Anyone who obtains that backup file holds the encrypted seed; its safety then depends on the strength of the PIN and on the user keeping the file private.
-Store backups accordingly.
+- **Backups.** Backup files never contain the wallet seed or private keys.
+The only backup of a seed is the written seed phrase itself, which the app requires the user to verify.
+Backup files are always encrypted: with the seed phrase when one exists (restoring on another device then requires entering that phrase), and otherwise with a key derived from the user's PIN, which the app requires before a backup can be created or shared.
+A PIN-encrypted backup can be brute-forced offline by anyone who obtains the file (a 4-digit PIN has 10,000 possibilities), and backups do contain payment history, receiving addresses, extended public keys, and any API keys the user has configured — so backup files should still be kept private.
+- **Shared files.** Backups, team invites, and CSV exports can optionally be shared through a payment proxy.
+Shared files are stored encrypted on the proxy and are deleted after one week.
+Shared backups use the same seed- or PIN-based encryption as local backup files.
+Team invites and CSV exports are encrypted with key material carried in the app and the share link: this protects cached files from casual inspection on the proxy, but anyone who holds a share link can decrypt the file it points to.
+Treat a share link as the file itself.
 - **Device integrity.** Bitrequest cannot protect secrets on a device that is already compromised by malware or physically controlled by an attacker.
 Keep the operating system and browser current.